Animal Control

-The Town of Millet Community Peace Officer can be reached at 780-387-4224 or at enforcement@millet.ca
+The Town of Millet Community Bylaw Officer can be reached at 780-387-4224 or at enforcement@millet.ca.
+Please report your lost animal to Bylaw immediately.

 The Alberta SPCA deals with animal abuse complaints in rural Alberta and smaller towns (i.e. outside city limits).
 To contact them, please call 780-447-3600.